Axel2293/Obsidian-Notes/Arquitectura en la nube/Intro to cloud computing.md

 ## Total cost of ownership
 ### On-premises vs Cloud
 ![[Pasted image 20240820190817.png]]
-- Save up to 96 percent a year by moving yout infra to AWS
+- Save up to 96 percent a year by moving your infra to AWS